SilentWood: Private Inference Over Gradient-Boosting Decision Forests: Open Science

+\autoref{tab:node-clustering-more-exp} in \autoref{appendix:more-exp} shows model accuracy, clustering efficiency, and merge abortion rate across various validation set sizes (5\%$\sim$35\%).
+A small validation set (5\%) leads to unstable accuracy, which improves and stabilizes as its size increases to 20\%.
+At 35\%, the test-set size drops too much, causing instability in test accuracy.
+As the validation-set size increases, clustering efficiency declines, and the abortion rate increases, which is natural.
+Our default (20\% validation set, 20\% test set) balances these factors effectively.

-\para{Ciphertext Compression:} \autoref{tab:compression} shows the total size of ciphertexts exchanged between the server and client during XGBoost inference.
-The ciphertext size increased with the feature data size.
-Without the compression technique, the size of ciphertexts was the same for Baseline\textsf{ + B + K}, and Baseline\textsf{ + B + K + C}, and their ciphertext sizes were constant regardless of the dataset.
-Specifically, the client's number of ciphertexts for the initial query matched the number of CW-encoded data bits.
-For BCC and the final inference response, only a single ciphertext was needed, as all intermediate data fit in 16,382 slots of a single ciphertext.
-Using the 2-dimensional rotation, we could reduce the number of required ciphertexts roughly by half, and further reduced the ciphertexts by the factor of repetitive data encoding, where the repetition was calculated as dividing the total number of slots in a ciphertext by: the total number of feature types multiplied by the CW-encoded bit-length.
-On average, using ciphertext compression reduced the required ciphertext size from 85.75MB to 15.12MB in case of 32-bit feature data bit-length.
+\para{Ciphertext Compression:} \autoref{tab:compression} shows the total size of data exchanged between the server and client during XGBoost inference, where Baseline\textsf{ + B + K + C} and Baseline\textsf{ + B + K} are \sysname w/o ciphertext compression.
+Generally, \sysname's ciphertext sizes were much smaller than those of SoK-GGG's.
+For \sysname w/o compression, the exchanged ciphertext size increased with the feature data size.
+Without the compression technique, the ciphertext sizes remain constant across all datasets.
+This is mainly because the client's number of ciphertexts for the initial query matched the number of CW-encoded data bits.
+For BCC and the final inference response, only a single ciphertext was needed, as all intermediate data fit within 16,382 slots of a single ciphertext.
+By contract, \sysname's ciphertext compression could reduce the number of required ciphertexts by a factor of repetitive data encoding, where the repetition was calculated by dividing the total number of slots in a ciphertext by: the total number of feature types multiplied by the CW-encoded bit-length.
+On average, using ciphertext compression reduced the ciphertext size from 85.75MB to 15.12MB in the case of 32-bit feature data bit-length. \autoref{tab:result-compression-bcc-overhead} shows the computation overheads for the server's ciphertext decompression (Algorithm~\autoref{alg:ciphertext-decompression} in \autoref{appendix:ciphertext-decompression}); the average times are 142 ms and 226 ms for 16-bit and 32-bit data bit lengths, respectively.

+\para{Blind Code Conversion:} \autoref{tab:result-compression-bcc-overhead} also shows the computation overheads BCC (\autoref{alg:blind-shuffling} and \autoref{alg:blind-scoring}).
+A majority of the overhead came from the rotation operations to permute real SumPaths.
+The average times are 2282ms and 2362ms for 16-bit and 32-bit data bit lengths.